-The Group is committed to develop sustainably in accordance with the ESG management principles by building the Group as an open, transparent and fair enterprise with due consideration of the environmental and social responsibilities with its business objectives, planning and operation.
+The Board acknowledges its responsibility for ensuring the integrity of the ESG Report.
+The Group is committed to develop sustainability in accordance with the ESG management principles by building the Group as an open, transparent and fair enterprise with due consideration of the environmental and social responsibilities with its business objectives, planning and operation.
 We will keep working towards achieving long-term sustainable growth of our business while safeguarding stakeholders' interests.